Zeeko1996/Uncategorized_Code/README.md

-# Autoencoders
+# Stacked Autoencoder
-Various implementations of several different variants of autoencoders.
+Simple implementation of a stacked autoencoder, using PyTorch.